Aldo Serena: International career

 Serena played for the Italy national football team in two World Cups: the 1986 FIFA World Cup and 1990 FIFA World Cup on home soil, where Italy finished in third place, but he did not make a single appearance in the former tournament.
 Serena also played for the Italian under-23 team at the 1984 Summer Olympics, helping the team to a fourth-place finish.
 On 8 December 1984, he debuted in a 2–0 friendly victory against Poland in Pescara.
 Serena scored his first goal for Italy on 5 February 1986, in a 2–1 friendly victory against West Germany in Avellino.
 In total, he earned 24 appearances and scored five goals for the Italian senior squad.

 At the 1990 World Cup in home soil, Serena scored with a header on his 30th birthday in Italy's 2–0 round of 16 win over Uruguay on 25 June.
 In the semi-final match, he left the pitch in tears after he missed a crucial spot kick in the semi-final shoot-out against Argentina, with the goalkeeper Sergio Goycochea saving the ball to his left, a game the home nation lost on penalties following a 1–1 draw after extra-time.
 Serena later insisted that he did not want to take a penalty in the shootout, but that he was forced to be included as Italy's final penalty taker by manager Azeglio Vicini, as no one else had volunteered.
 Italy won the third place match against England 2–1, however, capturing the bronze medal.
 Serena made his final appearance for Italy on 22 December 1990, scoring two goals in a 4–0 win over Cyprus.

 Style of play

-Serena was a fit, strong, dedicated, hard-working, and athletic centre-forward who excelled in the air; a former defensive midfielder and a basketball player in his youth, he was known in particular for his powerful and accurate heading ability, due to his height, strength, and elevation, as well as his positional sense, and his tenacious, intelligent, and physical style of play with his back to goal, which enabled him to shield the ball from defenders, create space in the area, anticipate opponents, and win aerial challenges, despite his lack of notable pace.
-He was also capable of finishing well with his powerful and accurate left footed shot.
-Although he was not particularly skilful from a technical standpoint, or particularly refined with his feet, he was able to improve his technique over his career.
+Serena was a centre-forward who excelled in the air; a former defensive midfielder and a basketball player in his youth.
+He was known in particular for his powerful and accurate heading ability, due to his height, as well as his positional sense, and style of play with his back to goal, which enabled him to shield the ball from defenders, create space in the area, anticipate opponents, and win aerial challenges, despite his lack of notable pace.
+He was also capable of finishing with his left foot.
 Primarily a striker who mainly operated in the penalty area, he was a versatile player, who was also capable of playing as a second striker or as a winger.